TARADevOps/tsuki-webshop/README.md

 # Tsuki Stak

-Dockerized WordPress 5 (PHP-FPM 7.4), with Nginx on Alpine Linux
+## Dockerized WordPress 5 (PHP 7.4), with Nginx (PHP-FPM) on Alpine Linux

-### What is this ?

-A docker-compose deployment of a single site WordPress instance using MariaDB as backing database with Redis for object caching & Nginx as the application server; based on Alpine Linux.
+A docker-compose deployment of a single site WordPress instance that is served via PHP-FPM to Nginx relying on MariaDB as the backing database with Redis for object caching; built on Alpine Linux.

 ### Why Alpine Linux ?

 Small.
 Simple.
 Secure.

-Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.
+Alpine Linux is a security-oriented, lightweight Linux distribution based on musl, libc and busybox.
 It compiles all user-space binaries as position-independent executables with stack-smashing protection.

 Because of its small size, it is commonly used in containers providing quick boot-up times.